 - International Journal of Innovative Research in Science, Engineering, and Technology

 Maintaining Knowledge to Increase Impact

-Knowledge assets provide the chance for peers to review, refine, and challenge new information.
+Knowledge assets provide a chance for peers to review, refine, and challenge new information.
 Just as in biological sciences, offering a particular resource to the larger community means sparking a larger conversation.
 From this discourse, entirely new discoveries are possible.

 This process drives change and progress in engineering as a whole.
 Of course, individual teams and engineers who push themselves to develop such resources can benefit as well.
 As teams develop best practices for specific project situations, they have the opportunity to make long-lasting contributions that transcend industries and borders.

 Engineers shouldn’t shy away from opportunities to participate in the wider conversation within their discipline.
-Today’s technologies make it easier than ever to not only learn one’s own craft well, but also integrate great new ideas from allied fields.
+Today’s technologies make it easier than ever to not only learn one’s own craft well but also integrate great new ideas from allied fields.
 Maintaining one’s technical edge requires regular sharpening, and the resulting knowledge and skill can benefit everyone.